vizinbali/vizinbali.github.io/_posts/2021-09-02-perilaku-konsumen-wine-di-jawa-bali.md

 </script>

 <center><i>A word cloud generated from the respondents' answers regarding their favourite wine brands.
 Do you recognise some of these brands?</i></center><br>

+The final viz focuses on the words and phrases that come to mind when respondents think about 'local wines'.
+The top five phrases are: 'Cheap', 'Want to try', 'Affordable', 'Hatten Wines' (a Balinese winery established in 1994), and 'Bali'.
+Despite majority preferring imported wines over local wines, a handful of respondents seem to have a generally positive outlook towards local wines.

 <div class='tableauPlaceholder' id='viz1635910813718' style='position: relative'><noscript><a href='#'>
   <img alt=' ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Wi&#47;WineQuestionnaire-WordCloud&#47;WordCloud&#47;1_rss.png' style='border: none' />